jlu5/SupyPlugins/WTE/README.md

 ##WTE - Worst Translations Ever!

+**Due to lingering issues with Unicode handling in Python 2, Python 3 is strongly recommended for those using this plugin!**

 WTE is a plugin that sticks text through multiple rounds of Google Translate, in order to get some interesting results.
 It automatically picks a list of languages to go through, and translates back and forth between them quite a few times.
 This guarantees that the result will be different